-Beside being an information hub and social media, Wechat is also an e-commerce platform as brands can build an online store on WeChat.
+Besides being an information hub and social media, WeChat is also an e-commerce platform as brands can build an online store on WeChat.

 In a WeChat article, brands can link the pictures or words to relevant products and purchase links.

 The prerequisite is that the official account opens the function of WeChat Pay, a Chinese online payment method.
 Only verified accounts have this function.

 Brands can link Taobao stores and products in their posts on Weibo.